Neved4/sw_name/README.md

 Then you can use `sw_vers` normally, with a new `-releaseName` flag to access macOS friendly names.

-If you prefer a concise function, just add to your shell profile:
+Alternatively, if you prefer a concise function, you can add this to your shell profile:
 ```sh
 sw_name() {
     awk '/SOFTWARE LICENSE AGREEMENT FOR macOS/ {